Learned Collusion: Conclusion

+In other words, the classic path focuses on incentives and essentially leaves no role to learning, while the algorithmic path puts (non-Bayesian) learning at the forefront, but without checking incentives, fixing exogenously how past experience is used.

-The path followed in this work, as in \cite{compte15,compte18}, has been to incorporate some sophistication, taking the form of a restricted family of behavior rules (here a restricted family of biased Q-learning rules) and allowing each player to select the one that works best for her.
-For one, this added sophistication allows players to choose a strategy that mostly ignores past private data, so it does \textit{not} assume history-dependence: this enables us to check that cooperation is not just a by-product of players being constrained to use a suboptimal strategy (i.e., naive Q-learning).
+In this paper, we put learning at the forefront, through the use of Q-based algorithms, but we do not take for granted that players would stick to using a suboptimal algorithm (such as naive Q-learning).
+We allow each player to \textquotedblleft learn" which algorithm (in a given class) performs best for her.
+For one, this added sophistication allows players to choose a strategy that mostly ignores past private data, so we do \textit{not} assume history-dependence: we effectively check that cooperation is not just a by-product of players being constrained to use a suboptimal strategy (i.e., naive Q-learning).
+Second, it permits us to see that with added sophistication, cooperation more easily prevails, independently of initial Q-values, and even in environments where payoff signals are stochastic and drawn from conditionally independent distributions, contrasting with the case where only naive Q-learning would be considered.
+Last, by examining the induced game over algorithms and the logit-response dynamics, we find that lenient algorithms enabling significant levels of cooperation or collusion are selected, justifying our view that collusion is easily learned.

-Second, it permits us to see that with added sophistication, cooperation more easily prevails.
-Intuitively, when the process that generates the benefits associated with each arm depends on one's own behavior, for example, if being more cooperative triggers more cooperation from the other side, one may be individually better off biasing one's policy by including a cooperative bias into the policy.

-More generally, with biased policies, cooperation may obtain even in environments where payoff signals are stochastic and drawn from conditionally independent distributions, contrasting with the case where only naive Q-learning would be considered.
-Specifically, our examples suggest that while correlated shocks may foster exits from defection trap even when Q-learning is naive, persistently sustaining cooperation with independent shocks is possible but only when Q-learning is biased.
-They also suggest that when players are sophisticated enough to bias (optimally) their policy, in equilibrium, the classic distinction between perfect, imperfect public and imperfect private monitoring may be less relevant than generally thought.

-Regarding the scope of collusion, we find that tacit collusion is easier to sustain than usually thought, as one need not observe or condition behavior on others to sustain it -- a clear challenge to regulatory bodies.
-Our finding that cooperation or collusion is robust to the horizon over which average payoffs are computed also suggests that one could introduce additional persistent shocks on the worthiness of collusion or cooperation (affecting the horizon over which cooperation has value) without changing our basic insights.
-Furthermore, our examples also suggest that one may have to be careful in comparing the degree to which collusion can be sustained across various institutional designs (such as first price versus second price, as in \citet{banchio22b}): with Qb-equilibria, the differences between formats could possibly be smaller or starker.
-We leave this for further research.